mikke89/RmlUiDoc/pages/cpp_manual/svg.md

 cmake --build . --target lunasvg --config Release
 ```

 You may want to adjust the commands and CMake arguments to your preferences.
-The plugin is tested at the given commit of LunaSVG, but newer commits may work.
+The plugin is tested at the given version of LunaSVG, but newer versions may work.

 Then, during [CMake configuration](building_with_cmake.html) of RmlUi, set the option `ENABLE_SVG_PLUGIN=ON`.
 This will ensure that the SVG plugin is integrated and built together with `RmlCore`.
 For example, in the `RmlUi/Build`{:.path} directory execute the following: